RobertStefanP/py_public_repo/mini_projects/MadLib/README.md

 ## Mad Libs Story Generator

-Este programa lee una historia con "espacios en blanco" marcados como <palabra> y permite al usuario completar la historia con palabras personalizadas.
+This program reads a story with "blanks" marked as <word> and allows the user to complete the story with custom words.

-##  Funcionalidades
+## Features

-Reemplaza palabras marcadas con < > por entradas del usuario Imprime la historia final completa
+- Replaces words marked with < > using user input
+- Prints the complete final story

-##  Conceptos Aplicados
+## Concepts Applied

-Manipulación de texto y cadenas
-Lectura de archivos (story.txt)
-Uso de conjuntos para palabras únicas
+- Text and string manipulation
+- File reading (`story.txt`)
+- Use of sets for unique words